LarsThe18Th/Small-Projects/MSX/Hardware/Circuit-Designer_JoyDongle/ReadMe.md

 <br>

-My intention was to crteate the logic gates with only *(NPN)* transistors and resistors, this is the circuit I used.
+My intention was to create the logic gates with only *(NPN)* transistors and resistors, this is the circuit I used.

 ![Schematic.](https://raw.githubusercontent.com/LarsThe18Th/Small-Projects/refs/heads/master/MSX/Hardware/Circuit-Designer_JoyDongle/Schematic.jpg)